Mutual Banks Help Grow the Local Economy:

 Dependability During a Crisis:

 Two recent periods of turmoil come to mind where East Cambridge Savings Bank went above and beyond to meet the needs of our customers and communities – the COVID-19 pandemic, and the regional banking crisis of 2023.
-During the pandemic, banks were considered an essential business, and East Cambridge Savings Bank never curtailed services to customers.
-We adapted and innovated and made sure that no customer was turned away – even if that meant conducting transactions in the parking lot.
+During the pandemic, banks were considered essential businesses, and East Cambridge Savings Bank never curtailed services to customers.
+We adapted and innovated ensuring that no customer was turned away – even if that meant conducting transactions in the parking lot.
 Mutual banks also played a critical role in processing Paycheck Protection Program (PPP) loans.
 These loans provided a lifeline to small and independent businesses throughout the communities we serve.
-We wanted to make sure that these businesses could re-open and thrive again!
-Our lenders worked around the clock to submit PPP loans to the Small Business Administration and get these business owners the funds they needed.
 Our efforts resulted in the processing of hundreds of PPP loans which helped keep paychecks going to more than 5,000 employees.
 When regional banks like Silicon Valley Bank, Signature Bank, and First Republic Bank were taken into receivership, it underscored the importance of safeguarding and securing all

 A Reliable Presence Since 1854: